 Being able to focus on your work is essential.
 It is necessary to get things done and deliver good quality work.
-It will also give you a competitive advantage over those that are not able to focus.
+It will also give you a competitive advantage over those who are not able to focus.
 One way to do this is to start a ritual every time you start to do focused work.
 In this blog I will give you five rituals that help you focus at work.

 Many people I speak to struggle to concentrate at work.
 Unfortunately our modern offices do not help either.
 These are often filled with distractions and people that suck up our attention.
-People that are able to focus in these busy environments have an enormous competitive advantage compared to those that constantly fall prey to the things and co-workers that steal their concentration.
+People that are able to focus in these busy environments have an enormous competitive advantage compared to those who constantly fall prey to the things and co-workers that steal their concentration.
 So, how can you learn to focus by using rituals?

 One way to get into that state of flow is to start a ritual before you do focused work.
 That way your brain will get used to the fact that you start to concentrate.
 And so will the people around you.